-Miguel A. Aragón was born and raised in Ciudad Juárez, México.
-Prior to his appointment at the College of Staten Island, Professor Aragon taught Printmaking, Foundations and Design courses at the Universidad Autónoma de Cd.
-Juarez in México for several years and in 2011 he was a Visiting Professor at Northern Illinois University where he taught Printmaking courses at both Undergraduate and Graduate levels.
+Miguel A. Aragón was born and raised in Ciudad Juárez, México; prior to his appointment at the College of Staten Island, Professor Aragón taught Printmaking, Foundations and Design courses at the Universidad Autónoma de Cd.
+Juárez in México for several years and in 2011 he was a Visiting Professor at Northern Illinois University.

 MFA The University of Texas at Austin

 BFA The University of Texas at El Paso

 Aragón has performed Artist Lectures at Universities, Galleries, and other Arts Organizations; in addition, he has presented papers at conferences in Mexico and the USA.

 His artwork has been published in numerous catalogs and books some of which include: